 Nevertheless, we were quite taken with Ranong.
 It was a lovely town, and a wonderful respite from the crowded Ko Tao.
 The locals were happy again, and they were interested and friendly.
 People would randomly stop on their bikes to say hi and ask where we were from, the kids would smile and wave and say whatever English words they knew.

 The following morning we headed down to the pier to make our way to Burma.
 We stopped off at the immigration desk next to the jetty and got our passports stamped out of Thailand.
 A handful of long tail drivers called out to us, trying to get us to pay for the whole boat and leave immediately.
 Many offered 500฿, we insisted on 100฿ per person (assuming this would be in a boat with other people).
 A driver finally conceded, but drove us across alone, so apparently we got the whole boat for 200฿.

 The long tail sputtered its way to life, and we joined the throngs of boats already plying the muddy waterway.
-We cruised among them for a period, and eventually came to a building on an island of sorts where we were to hand in copies of our passports.
+We cruised among them for a period, and eventually came to a building on an island of sorts where we were to hand in copies of our passports (be sure to bring a copy with you).
 After a brief wait, we were underway again.
 After the largest section of the crossing, we came to another building on another island of sorts, this time we were told to put our life jackets on.
 As we approached, the various long tail drivers slowed and held up their fingers, indicating how many passengers they had aboard.
 We were evidently not required to stop.